deepchecks/deepchecks/docs/source/user-guide/tabular/custom_check_templates.rst

 Custom Check Templates
 ======================

-We provide a template for each check type in order to help you bootstrap new custom checks faster.
-For more detailed info about the inner workings of a custom check see the :doc:`guide </user-guide/tabular/tutorials/plot_add_a_custom_check>`
+We provide a template for each check type in order to help you quickly start creating new custom checks.
+For more detailed info about the inner workings of a custom check see the :doc:`guide. </user-guide/tabular/tutorials/plot_add_a_custom_check>`

+Templates:

 * `Single Dataset Check <#single-dataset-check>`__
 * `Train Test Check <#train-test-check>`__